CarolinaPB/DegreeProject/summarizing/analysis.md

 ```

 <img src="analysis_files/figure-html/unnamed-chunk-89-1.png" width="940px" height="529px" />
 There's enrichment for high heritability genes in the causal set of genes

+How to read it:
+if Over/under (O/U) = 0.5, there are double amount of genes with h2 < cutoff than with h2 > cutoff
+if O/U = 0.1, there are 10 times more genes with h2 < cutoff than with h2 > cutoff
+Lower O/U == more genes with lower heritability than with higher heritability

 ### Separating into in hotspot and not in hotspot